yakovenkomax/revolut-task-v2/README.md

 serve -s build
 ```

-&ast; to succesfully pull currency rates disable CORS in your browser:
-`open -a Google\ Chrome --args --disable-web-security --user-data-dir`

 ## Description

 Open the current Revolut app, on either iOS or Android, and navigate to the exchange screen.